dholifield/appa/README.md

 # Installation

-1. Download the most recent version with `pros c add-depot appa https://appa.odom.tech/appa.json` (once released)
+1. Download the most recent version with `pros c add-depot appa https://appa.odom.tech/appa.json`

 2. Apply the library to your project with `pros c apply appa`